hengestone/lua-languages/README.md

 - https://github.com/minoki/LunarML A Standard ML compiler that produces Lua
 - https://github.com/Russoul/Idris2-Lua A Lua backend for Idris 2
 - https://github.com/Unisay/purescript-lua A Lua backed for [PureScript](https://github.com/purescript/purescript)
+- https://github.com/coetaur0/nox A functional, statically typed programming language that compiles to Lua

 ### Lisp
 There are so many Lisp variants, they deserve their own category.